luisfeliz79/AzureSpotSkuAnalyzer/README.md

 # Spot Placement Score analysis tool
 ### By Luis Feliz

-This tool analyzes Azure Spot Placement Scores for virtual machine SKUs across different regions.
+This tool helps visualize Azure Spot Placement Scores for virtual machine SKUs across different regions.

+It leverages the [Azure Spot Placement Score API](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/spot-placement-score?tabs=portal) to gather data and present it in an Azure Workbook for easy analysis.

+> Note: Spot placement scores serve purely as a recommendation based on certain data points like Spot VM availability.
+A high placement score doesn't guarantee that the Spot request will be fully or partially fulfilled.
+Placement Scores are only valid at the time when it's requested.
+The same Placement Score isn't valid at a different time of the same day or another day.
+Any similarities are purely coincidental.
+As such, using this tool for predictive analysis is not recommended.

 ### See which SKUs score high the most
 ![Azure Spot Placement Score Analysis Tool](./images/high-scoring-skus.png)